MALIBU BOATS, INC. (NASDAQ: MBUU) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Malibu Boats, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Malibu Boats, Inc. (“Malibu Boats” or the “Company”) (NASDAQ: MBUU) between November 4, 2022 and April 11, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Malibu Boats securities, and/or would like to discuss your legal rights and options please visit Malibu Boats, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Malibu Boats securities, and/or would like to discuss your legal rights and options please visit Malibu Boats, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 Malibu Boats is a designer, manufacturer, and marketer of recreational powerboats, including performance sport, sterndrive, and outboard boats.
 The Company sells boats via a network of independent dealers, including a material amount to dealers operating under the common control of Tommy’s Boats (“Tommy’s”).
 Malibu Boats recognizes a sale when the dealer takes delivery of the boat, regardless of whether it has been sold to the end user.